AlainParadis/designschool/_setups/college-services.md

   Mike Stacey <a href="mailto:staceym@algonquincollege.com" title="E-Mail Mike Stacey">E-mail</a>

-  **Their offices are at N208E**.
-That's just down the hall, near the water fountain.
+  <span class="fw600">Their offices are at N208E.</span> That's just down the hall, near the water fountain.

   ### Your College Login